-Standard 3d: South of Fourth Street, the portion of building above 150 feet (as permitted by tower standards) shall be setback a minimum of 30 feet from Broadway and any permendicular street.
+Standard 3d: South of Fourth Street, the portion of building above 150 feet (as permitted by tower standards) shall be setback a minimum of 30 feet from Broadway and any perpendicular street.

-Standard 3 e: When constructing a tower, the portion of the building above 150 feet shall include a lot coverage of no less than 30 percent and not more than 40 percent of lot coverage which can include the minimum 30 foot setback when a 30 foot setback is required.
+Standard 3e: When constructing a tower, the portion of the building above 150 feet shall include a lot coverage of no less than 30-percent and not more than 40-percent of lot coverage which can include the minimum 30-foot setback when a 30-foot setback is required.
 Note: Projects incorporating uses or structures in the existing public right-of-way, such as sidewalk dining or awnings, must obtain proper approval from the Department of Public Works Bureau of Engineering.
 A Revocable Permit (R-Permit) may be necessary to grant conditional encroachment of the public right-of-way by private parties not authorized to occupy the right-of-way.
-This does not apply to projects that remain solely on private property or within setback areas.
+This does not apply to projects that remain solely on private parameters are within each does not apply to projects that remain solely on private